ConnorH001/payworld-demo/pay-world_frontend/README.md

 Those not signed in are redirected to the login page

-Screenshots

 License & Disclaimer
 This project is strictly for practice and demonstration.
-Feel free to clone, tinker, and learn—but do not use in production.
+Feel free to clone and tinker but do not use in production.

 Credits